 Wake the Sigh is a selection of lesser-known works from the 19th century that encompasses repertoire for both accomplished amateur guitarists and professional players.

 Emilia Giuliani-Guglielmi (1813-1850) is perhaps the best-known of the composers featured in this recording.
 Those familiar with the standard guitar repertoire will surely know the name of her illustrious father Mauro Giuliani, one of the great guitar composers and performers of the 19th century.
 Giuliani-Guglielmi was herself a very accomplished performer and contemporary reviews praise her technique.
-Giuliani-Guglielmi left behind many mysteries that have yet to be unraveled, such as her exact birth date, her mother’s identity, how she spent her early years, and even information about her adult life is sparse.
+Giuliani-Guglielmi left behind many mysteries that have yet to be unraveled, such as her exact birth date and how she spent her early years, and even information about her adult life is sparse.
 She performed throughout Europe, once sharing the stage with the pianist Franz Liszt.
 Her career ended in Hungary, where she had moved with her husband Luigi Guglielmi, a composer and vocal instructor.
 Her works include many sets of variations including six Belliniana – perhaps inspired by her father’s set of Rossiniana.
 We also have a wonderful set of six preludes.
 There is a large gap in the opus numbers of her published works, so perhaps there are further pieces waiting to be discovered.
 This recording includes the sparkling Variazioni sopra il tema “Non più mesta accanto al foco,” a famous tune from Rossini’s La Cenerentola and the highly virtuosic Variazioni sopra un tema del Mo.
 Mercadante which has been in continuous publication since it was first issued.

 The name Panormo is a famous one in the guitar world.
 The Panormo family was involved in instrument making, performing, publishing, and composing.
 Angiolina Panormo Huerta (1811-1900) was the daughter of Louis Panormo , the premier maker of Spanish guitars based in London in the 1800s.
 She was not primarily known as a guitarist, rather as a singer and pianist.
 “Madame Huerta is a brilliant pianist, with an agile finger, and considerable mettle for the accomplishment of what she undertakes…” (The Musical World, 17(1842):132).
 However, she was completely connected to the guitar world.
 Beyond her family connections, she was the 2nd wife of Antoine Trinidad Huerta – an important and controversial figure in the guitar world, who she married in 1828.
 It is unclear how long the two were married, but A.T.
 Huerta was married to his 3rd wife by 1848.
 Angiolina Huerta used that name until her death.